 What is Helichrysum curry?
-This ornamental plant, a member of the Asteraceae family, is an attractive, mounding plant valued for its silvery foliage, warm fragrance and bright yellow blooms.
-However, Helichrysum curry, commonly known as curry plant, shouldn’t be confused with curry leaf, which is an entirely different plant.
+This ornamental plant, a member of the Asteraceae family, is an attractive, mounding plant valued for its silvery foliage, warm fragrance, and bright yellow blooms.
+However, Helichrysum curry, commonly known as the curry plant, shouldn’t be confused with curry leaf, which is an entirely different plant.
 Read on for more curry plant information and learn the difference between curry leaf and curry plant.

 Curry Leaf vs. Curry Plant

 Although curry leaf (Murraya koenigii) is often known as curry plant and is frequently misidentified by unknowing garden centers or nurseries, it is actually a small tropical tree.
 The small leaflets are often used to flavor curries and other Indian or Asian dishes.
-Curry leaf plants, also known as curry tree, reach heights of up to about 30 feet.
+Curry leaf plants, also known as curry tree, reach heights of up to about 30 feet (9 m.).
 They are difficult to grow, even in greenhouses; thus, they are extremely rare in the United States.

 Growing an Ornamental Curry Plant